Skip to main content

 Depending on your condition, your doctor may suggest one of the below types of cell-based or stem-cell therapy.

-• Minimally Manipulated Adipose Tissue Transplant (MMAT).
+- Minimally Manipulated Adipose Tissue Transplant (MMAT).
 It includes replacing or transplanting your affected adipose tissues with new ones to rebuild the inflamed areas of your knees.
 If you need MMAT in several parts of your body, the doctor can perform all of them in the same procedure.
-This means you won’t need to go through separate procedures for every affected location.
+You won’t need to go through separate procedures for every affected location.

 These procedures are usually performed within 1.5-2 hours.
 By the end, you may go home on an immediate basis.